dayanandraut/my-favourite-series/README.md

 ## Important Instructions

-Important commands and instructions have been mentioned in the file [important commands file]("/important commands.txt") for installing various modules, configuring them, putting project on github and for deploying the project on github
+Important commands and instructions have been mentioned in the file `important commands.txt` for installing various modules, configuring them, putting project on github and for deploying the project on github

 ## Development server